inferless/InternVL2-Llama3-76B-AWQ/README.md

-# Tutorial - Deploy InternVL2-Llama3-76B-AWQ using Inferless
+# Deploy InternVL2-Llama3-76B-AWQ using Inferless

 InternVL2-Llama3-76B-AWQ is a 76-billion-parameter multimodal model that integrates advanced vision-language capabilities with Llama3’s powerful text generation.
 Leveraging AWQ quantization, it delivers efficient inference for diverse, complex visual and linguistic tasks.